Last Updated: May 2026

 What if I have a question?

-You (or a parent) can email us anytime at teenhealthinsight@gmail.com.
-We don’t keep any info about you on our side — but if you’ve sent us an email in the past and want us to delete it from our inbox, just ask and we’ll take care of it.
+You (or a parent) can email us anytime at contact@teenhealthinsight.com.
+We don’t keep any info about you on our side.
+But if you’ve sent us an email in the past and want us to delete it from our inbox, just ask and we’ll take care of it.

 Our promise

-TeenHealthInsight is here to help you learn about your health — not to collect your data, track you, or sell anything about you to anyone.
+TeenHealthInsight is here to help you learn about your health, not to collect your data, track you, or sell anything about you to anyone.
 The interactive tools on every page are built to work without us ever seeing what you do with them, and that’s on purpose.
 We’ll always try to keep this page honest, simple, and up to date, and if we ever change how any of this works, we’ll update this page first.
-If something here ever feels confusing or doesn’t match what you’re seeing on the site, please tell us — we want to do better.
+If something here ever feels confusing or doesn’t match what you’re seeing on the site, please tell us.
+We want to do better.